vanhoefm/fragattacks/research/README.md

 - This version is based on hostap commit **XXX**.

+- Added a clarification to this README on how to use tcpdump to verify the result of certain tests.

 - Added the extra tests `ping I,E,F,E [--rekey-pl] [--rekey-req]` to this README to better detect mixed key attacks (CVE-2020-24587) in certain devices.